Green Cape Lighthouse: History

 In 1910 the light source was replaced with a Douglas vaporised kerosene burner and a glass chimney around a silk mantle, made by Chance Bros.
 In 1913 it was recommended to change the light characteristic to a white flash every 10 seconds.
 However, it took 16 years until this recommendation was accepted, in 1926.
 Previous to that, in 1923, the light source was upgraded to a Ford Schmidt burner which increased the intensity of the light to 327,000 cd.

 Throughout the twentieth century, the Green Cape Lightstation underwent the same technical advancements as did all coastal lighthouses in Australia.
 With responsibility transferred to the Commonwealth in 1911, the lightstation was converted from kerosene to electricity in 1962.
 In 1962 the tower was electrified with diesel generators serving as the power source.
 The manual winding system was also replaced with an electric motor.
 The lightglove used provided a light intensity of 475,000 cd.
 In 1967 improved generators were installed together with a 1000 W Tungsten-halogen lamp with an intensity of 1,000,000 cd, visible over 20 nmi.
 The light characteristic was changed to two flashes every ten seconds.
 At some later point, the power source was changed to the mains electricity.
-The lighthouse was then gradually de-manned over the next 30 years.
+The lighthouse was then gradually de-staffed over the next 30 years.

 In 1992 a solar powered lens on a modern lattice skeletal steel tower was constructed right next to the historic tower, and the light was officially turned off on 17 March 1992.
-The new light operates a 36 W lamp with an intensity of 37,500 cd.
-With this conversion, the lightstation was effectively de-manned and a caretaker installed at the site.
-Since being replaced by a new and fully automatic lighthouse, the station has become a tourist destination and is being increasingly recognised for its heritage values.
+The new light operated a 36 W lamp with an intensity of 37,500 cd.
+With this conversion, the lightstation was effectively de-staffed and a caretaker installed at the site.
+Once replaced by a new and fully automatic lighthouse, the station became a tourist destination and was recognised for its heritage values.
 In 2009, Green Cape Lightstation was designated an Engineering Heritage National Landmark – the first lighthouse to be accorded this level of recognition in Australia.

+In 2026 the steel tower had reached the end of its life and after considering cost and the site’s heritage it was replaced by installing a new rotating 10W LED light in the original tower, using the original lens and mercury floatation mechanism.